Best Online Sportsbooks in TennesseeGo Back to See All the States

 Sport Offerings: B

-We don’t know exactly what sports will be offered as betting options in Tennessee, but bettors can wager on college teams in the state like the Tennessee Volunteers’ Football team or the Memphis Tigers Women’s Basketball squad.
+Bettors can wager on college teams in the state such as the Tennessee Volunteers’ Football team or the Vanderbilt baseball team.
 In some other states, wagering on college teams in the state is prohibited entirely.

 The 10% Hold, Explained